-The CEU Budapest-OSUN Doctoral and Postdoctoral Fellowships provide an opportunity for up to 8 doctoral students and 6 junior scholars within 7 years of their PhD defense to spend between 4 and 12 months in Budapest at the CEU Democracy Institute (DI) or the Vera and Donald Blinken Open Society Archives (Blinken OSA).
+The CEU Budapest-OSUN Doctoral and Postdoctoral Fellowships provide an opportunity for individual research grant support of up to 8 doctoral students and 6 junior scholars within 7 years of their PhD defense to spend between 4 and 12 months in Budapest at the CEU Democracy Institute (DI) or the Open Society Archives (OSA).
 The doctoral students need to be affiliated with an OSUN institution at the moment of application.
 The same requirement does not apply to post-doctoral scholars.
 OSUN is a network of higher education institutions aiming at creating a long-lasting network with deep partnerships among diverse institutions committed to addressing global challenges collaboratively.

 The Fellowship is structured in two tracks: